lgarcia2/recipes/README.md

-# recipes
+# Recipes
-Personal Record of Recipes
+Personal Collection of Recipes